 USD Nursing and Palomar Health are seeking to become a Graduate Nurse Education Demonstration model under the auspices of the U.S. Center for Medicare & Medicaid Services (CMS).
 CMS will provide reimbursement to selected hospitals for the cost of providing clinical training to increased numbers of APRN students.
 Growing the ranks of APRNs is seen as key to increasing the base of primary care providers in the nation, according to CMS.
 Hospitals participating in the demonstration must partner with accredited schools of nursing and non-hospital community-based care settings.

-“The goal is to improve the health of individuals and populations by improving access to quality primary care in our community,” says Gerald Bracht, FACHE, Chief Administrative Officer of Palomar Medical Center in Escondido, which is the applying hospital under the CMS demonstration.
+“The goal is to improve the health of individuals and populations by improving access to quality primary care in our community; especially those who have medicare insurance,” says Gerald Bracht, FACHE, Chief Administrative Officer of Palomar Medical Center in Escondido, which is the applying hospital under the CMS demonstration.

 The Palomar Health-USD partnership includes Arch Health Partners, Graybill Medical Group, North County Health Services and Neighborhood Healthcare Community Clinics.